 If you have a special time and date arranged, bear in mind that making a ring takes time—even for the customisation of an existing design.
 Store and jeweller waiting times will vary.

 Traditionally, wedding rings are worn on the fourth finger of the left hand because, historically, people believed a vein ran from this finger directly to the heart.
 But it varies by means of preference or even things like culture and religion.
-Wedding and engagement rings may or may not be worn together on the same finger.
-It is very much a matter of personal taste.
-Don’t feel pressured by what is conventional.
+Wedding and engagement rings may or may not be worn together on the same finger—it’s very much a matter of personal taste.
+Don’t feel pressured by convention.

-Whether your significant other has already said “yes” to you or you are yet preparing to ask the all-important question, you might be asking yourself, “Should I get a matching ring?”
+Whether your significant other has already said “yes” to you or you’re still preparing to ask the all-important question, you might be asking yourself, “Should I get a matching ring?”
 (It doesn’t even have to be a ring—pendants or charms can work just as well.)
 Of course you don’t have to.
 You probably each have different tastes and want a ring that suits you.
-Why not just get rings that have similar designs or colours, therefore embracing your individuality and echoing your partner.
+Why not just get rings that have similar designs or colours, therefore embracing your individuality and mirroring your partner?

 Not everyone gets engaged, so it really is up to you if you decide to buy an engagement ring on top of the wedding ring (you don’t have to be traditional with engagement rings either!).
-Here you may run into budget trouble—with both wedding and engagement rings you will be buying four all together.
+Here you may run into money trouble—with both wedding and engagement rings you will be buying four rings all together.
 Be sensible with your spending—perhaps give yourself a budget.
-But there is a lot of value in an engagement, as it’s almost a middle ground of excitement and anticipation.
-Only one step away from the marriage itself.
+But there is a lot of value in an engagement, as it’s almost a middle ground of excitement and anticipation and only one step away from the marriage itself.

 So, to conclude, it’s primarily up to you, your taste and your partner’s taste.
 In the end you probably know what’s best in choosing the right rings.
 Trust your own judgement.